-Based on the preliminary evaluation by the Applicant's Engineer, construction of the Preferred Alternative may require limited rock removal by blasting or hammering activities in the northwestern portion of the proposed townhouse development area, which may extend several feet into bedrock.
-In addition, there will be limited rock removal for some of the townhouse basements in the northern portion of the Site.
+Based on the preliminary evaluation by the Applicant's Engineer, construction of the Preferred Alternative may require limited rock removal by blasting or hammering activities in the northwestern portion of the proposed townhouse development area, which may have an isolated area extending up to 8 feet into bedrock.
+In addition, there will be limited rock removal for some of the townhouse basements in the northern portion of the Site, which may have an isolated area extending up to 16 feet into bedrock.
+There is no other potential rock removal or rock crushing anticipated as part of construction.
 Final determination of whether blasting needs to occur and, if so, to what extent would be made by the Applicant's contractor, in coordination with the Applicant's Engineer.